 Q: What happens if my study has specialized equipment?

-A: If special equipment is needed, the MCRU Laboratory Supervisor will evaluate and make a decision on a case by case situation.
+A: If special equipment is needed, the MCRU Laboratory Lead will evaluate and make a decision on a case by case situation.
 Due to space constraints, most special or study specific equipment cannot be used in the MCRU Lab space.

 Q: What type of processing does the MCRU lab perform?